 BigQuery is Google’s fully managed data warehouse, and the Firebase integration gives you access to all of your data in a format that can be queried and joined with other sources.

 - If you’ve read my post about How to Set Up an App + Web Property then you know that I recommend everyone create projects in the Google Cloud Platform and Firebase before building your App+Web property in Google Analytics.
 At the time of this post, you can only enable the BigQuery integration from your Firebase project.

 - To use the BigQuery integration you must be on at least the “Blaze” plan.
 This is so there is a credit card on file in case you need to be charged (see “What does it cost” under FAQ’s below).

 Otherwise, all you have to do to enable the BigQuery integration is find your project in the Firebase Console, choose “Project Settings” > “Integrations” > “BigQuery” (NOTE: You do not want to use the extension “Export Collections to BigQuery” because this is something different).

 From here it’s pretty simple to follow the instructions to enable the integration.
-You’ll notice that the integration does not just pass Analytics data into Firebase, but data from several other services too.
+You’ll notice that the integration does not just pass data from Firebase Analytics, but data from several other services too.

 Wait!
 There’s One More Step for Web Streams.